2026 MCAT Study Guide — Everything You Need to Prepare

 Interruptions are costly to your focus.
 It can take an average of 23 minutes and 15 seconds to get back to the task after an interruption.
 As any premed will attest, time is not something you have in abundance.
 It’s critical that you intentionally limit your distractions in order to gain deep chunks of focus.

-You can adjust the notification settings on your phone, and most phones also have settings that help you limit the amount of time you spend on certain apps.
-Set limits for your own personal common offenders, which may be TikTok, Instagram, gaming, news aggregates, or other distracting apps.
+You can adjust the notification settings on your phone, and most phones also have settings to help you limit the time you spend on certain apps.
+Set limits for your own personal common offenders, such as TikTok, Instagram, gaming, news aggregators, or other distracting apps.

 If you need the extra push, set up a distraction blocker on your phone and computer to ensure you can’t access any distracting websites or apps during your study time.
-When it is time for a break, avoid the urge to turn to your phone and instead take the time for a stretch, walk, or healthy snack.
+When it is time for a break, avoid the urge to turn to your phone and instead take a moment to stretch, walk, or grab a healthy snack.

 Where to Find MCAT Resources